MariaKulgava/tutorialspoint-testproject/README.md

    ```

 2. Update configuration:
-    - Modify `src/test/resources/properties/config.properties` to set your desired configuration values, such as `browser`, and `timeout`.
+    - Modify `src/test/resources/properties/config.properties` to set your desired configuration values, such as `browser`, `headless`, and `timeout`.

 ---